 People want the same personal, dedicated service no matter which channel they use.
 Not to mention, customers want agents to have their details on-hand too, to avoid repeating themselves.

-One of the objectives of quality assurance is to measure customer service satisfaction and agent performance on multiple channels in order to find areas of improvement.
-Thanks to Playvox’s integrations, managers can measure customer interactions from different touchpoints all in one place.
+One of the quality assurance goals is to measure customer service satisfaction and agent performance on multiple channels in order to find areas of improvement.
+Thanks to Playvox’s integrations, managers can measure customer interactions from different touch points all in one place.

 Scorecards work brilliantly alongside call monitoring.
 Having standardized metrics when listening to recorded interactions, helps analyze gaps in a measurable format.